-- key (mandatory): is the option's key that will be passed to the script. - acceptedTypes (mandatory): are the accepted file types. - changeable (optional, default: true): allows making a parameter configurable only when creating the project but read-only for following analyses when set to true. - defaultValue (optional, default: empty): is the value used for the parameter when not specified. - required (optional, default: false) allows showing a red asterisk next to the field in the web UI to make it visibly required.
+- key (mandatory): is the option's key that will be passed to the script. - acceptedTypes (mandatory): are the accepted file types.
+Follows the HTML MIME types convention. - changeable (optional, default: true): allows making a parameter configurable only when creating the project but read-only for following analyses when set to true. - defaultValue (optional, default: empty): is the value used for the parameter when not specified. - required (optional, default: false) allows showing a red asterisk next to the field in the web UI to make it visibly required.